stenwt/librarium/docusaurus-librarium/docs/docs-content/03-cluster-profiles/10-byoos/10-byoos.md

 ---
 title: "Bring Your Own OS (BYOOS)"
 metaTitle: "Bring Your Own OS (BYOOS)"
-metaDescription: "Learn how to use your own OS images with a cluster profile"
+description: "Learn how to use your own OS images with a cluster profile"
 icon: ""
-hideToC: true
+hide_table_of_contents: true
-fullWidth: false

 ---

 # Overview